 Atlantic Salmon, Salmo salar

-Lake-run adults enter their parent streams to spawn, and each river or stream has a characteristic time when this happens.
+Spawning migrations vary by stream of origin, but the St. Marys River run typically begins in mid-summer and runs until November when spawning commences.
 The female chooses a gravel-bottomed riffle above or below a pool, and there she digs a nest, or redd.
-As she lays her eggs in this depression the male simultaneously releases sperm.
+As she lays her eggs in this depression, the male simultaneously releases sperm.
 Then the female pushes gravel back over the eggs.
-When spawning is finished the adults may rest in the river for a time and then return to the lake, or the male may remain in the river all winter.
-Some Atlantic salmon live to spawn more than once.
+When spawning is finished the adults may rest in the river for some time and then return to the lake, as Atlantic salmon are iteroparous and can potentially spawn multiple times.
+Males may remain in rivers all winter.

-Salmon in the lake eat crustaceans, but especially seek out smelt, alewives, and any other available fish meal.
-While on their spawning run they do not feed, but will often strike aggressively at artificial flies.
-Young Atlantic salmon are prime food for eels, northern pike, other trout, and birds such as mergansers and kingfishers.
+Salmon in the lake eat crustaceans, but especially seek out smelt, alewives and any other available forage.
+While on their spawning run they do not feed, but will often strike out of aggression.
+Atlantic salmon are preyed upon by predatory fish and birds while they are young.

-Atlantic salmon in the Great Lakes are caught using the trolling methods for chinook and coho fishing.
+Atlantic salmon in the Great Lakes are caught using a number of techniques including trolling methods used for Chinook and coho salmon fishing.